Bayesian framework to infer the Hubble constant from the cross-correlation of individual gravitational wave events with galaxies: Introduction

 The current state-of-the-art methods~\cite{Gray:2021sew, Mastrogiovanni:2021wsd} adopted to estimate $H_{0}$ in the recent LIGO-Virgo-KAGRA (LVK) cosmology analysis~\cite{LIGOScientific:2021aug} are dominated by the assumptions related to the nature of the GW source population~\cite{LIGOScientific:2021aug}.
 However, it is important to note that these two methods mentioned above do not utilize the information on the spatial clustering of galaxies explicitly.
 Both the GW source population and the galaxy population are tracers of the same underlying large-scale structure in the Universe.
 So, GW sources share the same large-scale structure as galaxies at their redshifts and, hence, are correlated to each other.
-Therefore, one can expect that the cross-correlation function between galaxies with known redshift and GW sources would be non-zero at the true redshift of the GW sources and, thus, in conjunction with the luminosity distances of the GW events, can be used to constrain the cosmological parameters such as the Hubble constant~\cite{MacLeod:2007jd, Oguri:2016dgk, Bera:2020jhx, Mukherjee:2019wcg, Mukherjee:2020hyn, Diaz:2021pem, Mukherjee:2022afz}.
+Therefore, one can expect that the cross-correlation function between galaxies with known redshift and GW sources would be nonzero at the true redshift of the GW sources and, thus, in conjunction with the luminosity distances of the GW events, can be used to constrain the cosmological parameters such as the Hubble constant~\cite{MacLeod:2007jd, Oguri:2016dgk, Bera:2020jhx, Mukherjee:2019wcg, Mukherjee:2020hyn, Calore:2020bpd, Diaz:2021pem, Mukherjee:2022afz}.
+In this work, we demonstrate a novel Bayesian framework to infer $H_{0}$ from \textit{individual} GW events by utilizing the cross-correlation between these GW events and the galaxy catalog.
+This approach models the galaxy overdensity for each GW event while also accounting for its volume uncertainty region when estimating the Hubble constant through this cross-correlation.
 This method, which can be termed as \textit{cross-correlation}, does not directly rely on assumptions related to the intrinsic population parameters that describe the GW sources.
-In this work, we demonstrate a novel Bayesian framework to infer $H_{0}$ from \textit{individual} GW events by utilizing the cross-correlation between GW events and the galaxy catalog.
-This method explores the volume uncertainty region of individual GW events while computing cross-correlation with galaxies for estimating the Hubble constant.

 The paper is structured as follows.
 In Sec.~\ref{sec:method}, we describe the methodology of using galaxy clustering information to estimate $H_{0}$ from individual GW events.
 After that, we elaborate on the simulations performed to demonstrate the methodology in Sec.~\ref{sec:simulation}.
 In Sec.~\ref{sec:results}, we show the efficacy of our method in recovering $H_{0}$ and examine how various parameters impact the precision of the resulting constraints.
 Finally, we conclude our paper and discuss future directions in Sec.~\ref{sec:summary}.